top of page

 The fourth requirement is minimum safeguards and governance screening.
 This is where many sustainability discussions become too narrow.
 GAR is not only about environmental contribution.
 In both EU taxonomy logic and the Turkish BRSA structure, alignment also depends on minimum social safeguards.

 The fifth requirement is systems architecture.
 This may ultimately be the most underestimated factor of all.
 GAR cannot be scaled through spreadsheets for long.
-It requires a data model that links loan systems, customer information, sector classification, documentation repositories, sustainability data fields and reporting outputs.
+It requires a data model that links loan systems, customer information, sector classification, documentation repositories, sustainability data fields, and reporting outputs.

-A bank that builds a robust GAR data architecture is not only preparing for one disclosure.
-It is laying the groundwork for a much wider sustainable finance operating model.
+This is where GAR becomes strategically valuable, even beyond the metric itself.
+A bank that builds a robust GAR data architecture is not only preparing for one disclosure; it is laying the groundwork for a much wider sustainable finance operating model.

 That is why the most forward-looking institutions should not ask, “How do we calculate GAR?”
 The better question is, “What does GAR reveal about the maturity of our sustainable finance infrastructure?”
+Because GAR will reveal a great deal.

 For Turkish banks, this is especially important because the BRSA framework arrives at a moment when sustainable finance is moving from thematic relevance to supervisory relevance.
 Once a measurable ratio exists, it begins to influence management conversations differently.
 Ratios can be benchmarked.
 Ratios can be trend-tracked.
-Ratios can eventually shape appetite, incentives and reputational standing.
+Ratios can eventually shape appetite, incentives, and reputational standing.

+Seen this way, GAR is not the end of a sustainable finance discussion; it is the start of a more serious one.
 It forces banks to confront a set of difficult but overdue questions.
 Which parts of the existing book are actually capable of becoming aligned?
 Which products can generate credible aligned growth?
 Where are the biggest documentary bottlenecks?
 Which clients sit closest to taxonomy alignment if the bank actively supports their transition?
 Which exposures are green in business substance but invisible under current eligibility constraints?
 And where do the bank’s own systems still rely too heavily on manual judgement instead of structured evidence?

 The institutions that answer them well will not merely report a ratio.
 They will begin to build a more durable sustainable finance franchise.

-It is an opportunity to build a bank that is better structured for the transition economy.
+This shift is not a burden to be managed at the margin; it is an opportunity to build a bank that is better structured for the transition economy.

 Comments